wp-plugins/privy-website-widget/README.txt

 Privy gives you all the tools you need to capture emails from anywhere online.

-Whether you’re a marketing pro or just someone who needs to get the word out about a side project, Privy makes it easy to capture emails and interest from anywhere online.
+Whether you're a marketing pro or just someone who needs to get the word out about a side project, Privy makes it easy to capture emails and interest from anywhere online.
 Turn your website into a magnet for new email addresses and create mobile-friendly landing pages in seconds without a design degree or help from IT.

 Perfect for:
 * Newsletter Sign-ups